A trip to the Netherlands, Belgium and Germany

 During late 50ies, probably 1958, my father, his brother Börje (who at that time was co-owner of the car) and their parents, Oscar and Annie made a trip to the Netherlands.
 Here are the scans of that photo album.
 Maybe it's a bit too personal but I think the album is so fantastic so I decided to show it anyway, not only the pictures of the car.

-Ponton star on the way to Brussels (see what bridge it is further down)
+Ponton star on the way to Brussels (here on the old Moerdijkbrug, see how I found out further down)

 Around Zuiderzee, Amsterdam and Rijksmuseum.

 More from Amsterdam, my grandfather Oscar looking out over the crovded marketplace and a female orchestra walking the streets.

 On the way to "Den Haag" and Scheveningen.

 Scheveningen, according to Wikipedia "a modern seaside resort with a long, sandy beach, an esplanade, a pier, and a lighthouse.
 The beach is popular for water sports such as windsurfing and kiteboarding".
 I suppose the family didn't do much windsurfing or kiteboarding though....

 Haag and Rotterdam.

 Haag.
 Note the student cap on the trunk lid!
 Based on the text in the album they were obviously "impressed" by the old prison cell with old style, original torture equipment.